 A step-by-step guide to making vegan chocolate chip scones

-- First. you have to mix the dry ingredients in a large bowl, check that there are no lumps of flour.
-The next step is to put the butter or whatever fat you are going to use, it can be vegan butter or coconut oil.
+First step.
+You have to mix the dry ingredients in a large bowl and check that there are no lumps of flour.
+The next step is to put the butter or whatever fat you will use; it can be vegan butter or coconut oil.

-2. Second.
-Mix well with your hands, being careful not to overheat the dough We want little pieces of fat, vegan butter, or coconut oil to remain so that the vegan bread is flakey and delicious.
+Second step.
+Mix well with your hands, being careful not to overheat the dough.
+We want little pieces of fat, vegan butter, or coconut oil to remain so that the vegan bread is flakey and delicious.
 You could also use a pastry cutter or a fork for this step.

-3. Three.
-Add the rest of the ingredients and when everything is more or less well integrated, put it on a baking sheet layered with a piece of parchment paper, and with your hands, form a disc.
+Third step.
+Add the rest of the ingredients, and when everything is well integrated, put it on a baking sheet layered with parchment paper and form a disc with your hands.
 Cut into 8 pieces.

 Equipment